 The weight limit for this ride is 188 lb/85 kg, please enquire if you are an experienced rider exceeding this weight.

-There are a wonderful variety of accommodations and meals on this ride as nights are spent in three different locations.
+There is a variety of accommodations and meals on this ride as nights are spent in three different locations.
 The first four nights are in the same hotel.
 Your accommodation includes a historic pousada, you then enjoy excellent hotels in the heart of the country and near the coastline by the Lagoon of Santo Andre.
 Each lodging has a different character.
-The pousadas are Portugal’s traditional manor houses and as well as offering very comfortable, even luxurious, accommodationand give an insight into the history of Portugal.
+The pousadas are Portugal’s traditional manor houses and as well as offering very comfortable, even luxurious, accommodation and give an insight into the history of Portugal.
 Here your hosts provide an introduction to Portuguese life and have many interesting tales of the culture and history of the Pousada and region.
 The hotels are very comfortable and well located.
-All have en suite bathrooms and on many nights there a swimming pool available.
+All have en suite bathrooms and on many nights there is a swimming pool available.

 The food on the ride is above average.
 Dinners start with an aperitif, followed by at least a three course meal.
 The cuisine is selected to ensure an introduction to many Portuguese specialties.
 Your hosts usually join you round the table.
 Lunches are extensive picnics brought to the lunch area by vehicle and eaten at a table.
 Vegetarians and special dietary requests can be catered for with prior arrangement.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.
-If Visa’s are required the requirements can change from year to year depending on diplomatic relations.
+NB: Be sure to check the COVID status of the country you plan to visit including entry procedures Passport and Visa requirements can change from year to year depending on diplomatic relations.
 Please request information from the appropriate Consulate in your home country.
-Unicorn Trails will assist with any questions you have or supply any necessary supporting documents as required by the consulate on request.
+Unicorn Trails will assist with any questions you have or supply any necessary supporting documents as required by the consulate should you need a visa.
+In the UK the British Foreign Office gives advice: https://www.gov.uk/foreign-travel-advice/portugal In the US: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Portugal.html In Canada: https://travel.gc.ca/destinations/portugal

 The best time to take part in the trek is between March and November.
 The climate is temperate.
 The average temperatures and rainfall are indicated on the chart.